chryzsh/DarthSidious/domain-admin-in-30-minutes.md

 ### Make a map of the domain with regular user privs

-Now remember this user is not an admin but the way Active Directory works allows us to map out the whole domain.
+Now remember this user is not an admin but the way Active Directory works allows us to map out the whole domain.The syntax is:

+`runas /netonly /FQDN\user cmd.exe`

+So we ran the following command:

 `runas /netonly /user:kunde.no \ank powershell`